0xSMW/minix/README.md

 No Homebrew packages are strictly required; `build.sh` bootstraps its own cross toolchain under `obj.<arch>/tooldir.*`.
 If you previously installed GNU tools, they won’t interfere.

-## Quick Start: Build ARM64 (Apple Silicon) image scaffolding
+## Quick Start: Build ARM64 (Apple Silicon) image

-This produces an ARM64 EFI/GPT disk image with MINIX userland and an EFI System Partition.
-Until an AArch64 MINIX kernel is added to this tree, the image will not boot, but it is useful for validating the build pipeline and image format.
+This produces an ARM64 EFI/GPT disk image with MINIX userland, an EFI System Partition, and the AArch64 kernel.
+Boot support is under active development.

 1) Build the cross toolchain for ARM64 and the base sets: